miguelcoria94/JustStocks/frontend/README.old.md

-Your navigation should render an unordered list with a navigation link to the home page.
-It should only contain navigation links to the login and signup routes when there is no session user and a logout button when there is.

 Make a `ProfileButton.js` file in the `Navigation` folder.
 Create a React functional component called `ProfileButton` that will render an icon from [Font Awesome].